aliamerj/cloud-cup/README.md

 </div>

-**Cloud Cup** is a high-performance, lightweight reverse proxy built for Linux in Zig.
-Designed for simplicity, speed, and scalability, Cloud Cup seamlessly handles HTTP/1 and TLS/SSL connections (powered by BoringSSL) while providing easy configuration and dynamic management for modern applications. all configured through an easy-to-use JSON file.
+**Cloud Cup** is a modern, high-performance reverse proxy built for Linux in Zig, designed to handle today's web traffic demands with speed, scalability, and resilience.

+At its core, Cloud Cup implements a master-worker architecture that ensures uninterrupted service, dynamic traffic management, and robust request handling.
+Whether you’re a developer building microservices or an operations engineer managing web infrastructure, Cloud Cup offers the tools to keep your applications running smoothly and efficiently.

-This is **version 0.1.0**, the foundation for an innovative platform that aims to redefine reverse proxy and load balancing solutions.
+This is **v0.1.0-alpha**, the foundation for an innovative platform that aims to redefine reverse proxy and load balancing solutions.

 This proxy is built for developers, DevOps engineers, and cloud infrastructure architects who need high performance, automatic scaling, and dynamic service management.